Biden will try to close Guantanamo after ‘robust’ review

 That left 41 under Trump, who pledged at one point to “load it up” with some “bad dudes.”
 He never did and approved a single release, a Saudi prisoner who had reached a plea deal in his war crimes case.

-Of those who remain at Guantanamo, there are 10 men facing active prosecutions.
+Of those who remain at Guantanamo, there are 10 men facing trial by military commission.
 They include five men charged with planning and providing logistical support to the Sept.
 11, 2001, terrorist attacks.
-No date has been set for the trial to start in the long-stalled case.
+The case has been bogged down in pre-trial proceedings for years.

 Human rights groups who have long championed the closure of Guantanamo welcomed Biden’s announcement.